North Sea tax change to end drillers' 20-year tax holiday

 HMRC acknowledged that the changes were partly in "recognition ... that transfer pricing and other international rules do not always provide a fair or consistent outcome".

-A number of inquiries held by the parliamentary Public Accounts Committee in recent years have criticized HMRC for not being aggressive enough with big businesses.
+A number of inquiries held by the parliamentary Public Accounts Committee in recent years have criticised HMRC for not being aggressive enough with big businesses.